Lets take an area I know - the Pevensey Levels in Sussex - click here if you would like to see a similar argument applied to the Wash .

 I think this is a valid argument for a 5 metre sea level so we need to overlay all our maps with this and see what this shows, the

-map at the top of the page shows what effect this would have on the South East of England.
-As you will see on the top map, most
+map above shows what effect this would have on the South East of England, with a number of rivers cutting deep into the land.
+As you can

 around Worthing were salt marshes.